Fire Extinguisher Services

 Powder Fire Extinguisher

 A powder fire extinguisher can be identified by a blue label that says “POWDER”.
 Powder extinguishers can be used on wood, paper and fabric fires.
 They can also be used on flammable liquid fires, gaseous fires and even electrical fires and are recommended for use in plant and boiler rooms.
+They should not be used in enclosed spaces and it is best to install them after a risk assessment for the building has been completed.

 Powder extinguishers CANNOT be used on: